 - Attendance-related issues

-After completion of all coursework and field requirements, students in the school social work program at the Jack, Joseph and Morton Mandel School of Applied Social Sciences become eligible to apply for a school social work license granted by the State of Ohio Department of Education.
+After completion of all coursework and field requirements in the school social work program at the Jack, Joseph, and Morton Mandel School of Applied Social Sciences, and with an Ohio LSW, students become eligible to apply for a pupil services license in school social work granted by the State of Ohio Department of Education.

 Mandel School on-campus social work students in the School Social Work program complete: